George P. Bush: 2022 Texas Attorney General election

-In June 2021, Bush entered the race for Texas Attorney General with a campaign video that praises Donald Trump and does not mention his father, grandfather, or great-grandfather.
+In June 2021, Bush entered the race for Texas Attorney General with a campaign video that praised Donald Trump and did not mention his father, grandfather, or great-grandfather.
 Trump then endorsed Bush's opponent, Ken Paxton.

-During the campaign, Bush criticized the ways in which Paxton sought to overturn the 2020 election results, but said that he did not disagree with Paxton's "intent."
-His campaign talking points were "massive voter fraud", "critical race theory" in schools, finishing the "Trump wall", and district attorneys in big cities "who are not on the side of law enforcement.
+During the campaign, Bush criticized the ways in which Paxton sought to overturn the 2020 election results, but said he did not disagree with Paxton's "intent".
+His campaign talking points were "massive voter fraud", "critical race theory" in schools, finishing the "Trump wall", and district attorneys in big cities "who are not on the side of law enforcement."
 He also said he would "go after human traffickers and drug cartels".

-Bush obtained 32% of the vote in the primary election, being defeated by Paxton who obtained 68% of the vote.
-The Texas Tribune wrote Bush's "defeat could mark the end of a four-generation political dynasty."
+Paxton defeated Bush with 68% of the vote to Bush's 32% in the primary election runoff.
+The Texas Tribune wrote that Bush's "defeat could mark the end of a four-generation political dynasty."

 Political activities

 Campaign activities for his relatives and Donald Trump

 At the age of 12, Bush spoke before the 1988 Republican National Convention, which nominated his grandfather.
 He also spoke at the 1992 convention on the occasion of his renomination.
 He campaigned for his uncle, George W. Bush, during his successful 2000 and 2004 presidential campaigns, often performing outreach to Latino voters.
 He worked on the 2000 presidential campaign from 1999 to 2000.
 Bush has called himself a "George W. Bush Republican" on immigration reform, and has expressed support for portions of the DREAM Act in the past.

 When asked in 2003 about whether he planned to run for office himself, Bush replied that his grandmother, Barbara Bush, had advised that anyone thinking about entering politics should distinguish himself in some other field first: "Make a name for yourself, have a family, marry someone great, have some kids, buy a house, pay taxes, and do the things everyone also does instead of just running out and saying, 'Hey, I'm the nephew of or the son of or the grandson of...'"

 His father campaigned in the 2016 Republican presidential race, but later dropped out.
 After his father's exit, Bush campaigned for Donald Trump while most of the remainder of the Bush family did not support him.
 By 2021, ABC News described Bush as an "avowed Trump backer" and Trump, who had shown animosity toward the Bush family in the past, favorably coined Bush as "My Bush."